onevcat/UniWebView-Docs/docs/api/README.md

       <div class='summary'>
 <p>Enables debugging of web contents.
 You could inspect of the content of a
 web view by using a browser development tool of Chrome for Android or Safari for macOS.</p>
 <p>This method is only for Android and macOS Editor.
-On iOS, you do not need additional step.
+On iOS, you do not need an additional step.
 You could open Safari&#39;s developer tools to debug a web view on iOS.</p>
 </div>
       <div class='warning custom-block'>
   <p class="custom-block-title">NOTICE</p>
   <p>
-        Due to a memory bug under WebKit and Unity, it might crash your macOS Editor when you stop playing with an inspector showing embeded in a web view.
+        Due to a memory bug under WebKit and Unity, it might crash your macOS Editor when you stop playing with an inspector showing embedded in a web view.
 You could close the inspector first or use it as a standalone window to avoid this.
-It will only happen in editor and never affect real devices.
+It will only happen in the editor and never affect real devices.

 Please remember to disable this in your product build.
 This should be only used while development.